 Pursuant to the Inactive Well Compliance Program ("IWC Program"), the Alberta Energy Regulator (the "AER") identified 13 wells in which the Corporation has a working interest that required some form of surface and/or downhole reclamation work.
 The AER requested the work be completed by March 31, 2019.
 Due to unusually inclement weather in the Cold Lake area this winter, there remains 6 of the 13 wells that require reclamation work under the IWC Program.
-The Corporation is currently awaiting the end of Spring breakup to recommence the work which it expects to complete in July 2019.
 While the Corporation has not technically complied with its notification requirements under the IWC Program, the AER has not issued any final notices or enforcement action pertaining to its obligations under the IWC Program nor indicated any such notice or action is forthcoming.
-The Corporation's estimates the reclamation work will cost a total of \$90,000 and that amount has been included in the current portion of decommissioning liabilities on the Consolidated Statement of Financial Position at March 31, 2019.
+The Corporation's estimates the reclamation work will cost a total of \$90,000 and that amount has been included in the current portion of decommissioning liabilities on the Consolidated Statement of Financial Position at June 30, 2019.